-When we’re in a dire situation, it’s easy to forget the barrage of choices we used to acknowledge — finding a better job, running to our families, asking help from our most trusted friends.
+When we’re in a dire situation, it’s easy to forget the barrage of choices we used to consider — finding a better job, running to our families, asking help from our most trusted friends.
 The list goes on and on.

 Complains and blames, then, become our new mantras:

 - “I hate doing this, but I have no choice.
 My parents are poor…”

 - “I can’t do it.
 I don’t have the talent…”

 It feels shitty, right?
 (Oh please, don’t get me started.
 I don’t want to remember my shitty days.)

 Truth is: Just like most people, I’m still practicing not to complain and blame.
 And to only choose the things I love doing.

 But I have to admit — it’s hard.